ros2/rmw_zenoh/docs/design.md

 An "entity" is a node, publisher, subscription, service server, or service client.
 Each entity sends a unique liveliness token as it comes online, and removes that liveliness token when it is destroyed.
 The key expression of these liveliness tokens encode information about the entity and it's relationship to the other entities in the system (for instance, a publisher is always attached to a node within a certain namespace).
+The format of a liveliness token is:

+`<ADMIN_SPACE>/<domainid>/<id>/<entity>/<namespace>/<nodename>`

+Where:

+*  `<domainid>` - A number set by the user to "partition" graphs.
+Roughly equivalent to the domain ID in DDS.
+*  `<id>` - A unique ID to identify this entity.
+Currently the id is the zenoh session's id with elements concatenated into a string using '.' as separator.
+*  `<entity>` - The type of entity.
+This can be one of "NN" for a node, "MP" for a publisher, "MS" for a subscription, "SS" for a service server, or "SC" for a service client.
+*  `<namespace>` - The ROS namespace for this entity.
+*  `<nodename>` - The ROS node name for this entity.

+During context initialization, `rmw_zenoh_cpp` calls `zc_liveliness_get` to get an initial view of the entire graph from other nodes in the system.
+From then on, when entities enter and leave the system, `rmw_zenoh_cpp` will get new liveliness tokens that it can use to update its internal cache.

 ### Related RMW APIs